Learning from the Euros

 It may be a surprise to you, but sport is part of God’s good gift of creation.
 Sure, human beings are the ones who invent sports, but where does our playfulness come from?
 The creativity, the desire for human relationship, and the instinctive desire to play that all people, of all ages, across all cultures have, are all part of what it means to be made in the image of God.

 Being a passionate spectator, or taking part in sport, and the competition that often goes with that, is okay – in fact, it’s more than okay!
-Some of the England squad are Christians.
-Why not watch out for them as you watch the games?
+There are many Christians in sport – these England footballers, for example, and these Olympic athletes.

 For physical training is of some value, but godliness has value for all things, holding promise for both the present life and the life to come.
 (I Timothy 4:8)

-However much we love our sport, there is One who is greater, more exciting and far more enduring than even a World Cup win!
+However much we love our sport, there is One who is greater, more exciting and far more enduring than even a Euros win!

 Respecting our competition.